 The Company defers contract costs that are direct and incremental to obtaining contracts.
 Deferred contract costs consist of guarantees paid.
 These fees for initial contracts are amortized over the estimated period of time the corresponding products are available for use in proportion to the revenue recognized.
-The Company classifies deferred contract costs as short-term or long-term based on when the Company expects to recognize the expense.
-Short-term and long-term deferred contract costs are included on the Company's consolidated statements of financial position.
+The Company classifies deferred contract costs as current or non-current based on when the Company expects to recognize the expense.
+Current and non-current deferred contract costs are included on the Company's consolidated statements of financial position.
 Deferred contract costs are periodically reviewed for impairment.